If you are a blogger or planning to become one, you might have heard about legal pages for blogs.

 With this agreement in place, you gain full rights to use their Testimonials/Video/Audio/Image in any place on your site, with, or without compensation.
 (If they demand).

 H. Sponsored Posts Contract

-A Sponsored Post Contract is an agreement between you (blog owner) and the company/brand who is sponsoring content on your blog.
+A Sponsored Post Contract is an agreement between you (blog owner) and the company/brand that is sponsoring content on your blog.

 This agreement is made to protect you from all the legalities, that can arise from the deal/sponsorship in the future.

-It’s considered a smart move to sign an agreement, especially if you’re posting a sponsored post which is for a big brand.
+It’s considered a smart move to sign a legal agreement, especially if you’re posting a sponsored post that is for a big brand.